Revisiting Transferable Adversarial Images: Systemization, Evaluation, and New Insights: Evaluation Methodology

 \mypara{Attacker's knowledge} An attacker can have various levels of knowledge about the target model.
 In the ideal, white-box case, an attacker has full control over the target model.
 In the realistic, black-box case, an attacker has either query access to the target model or in our transfer setting, no access but only leverages a surrogate model.
 In this work, we follow most existing work to explore the attack transferability between image classifiers that are trained on the same public dataset (here ImageNet) but with different architectures.
 Cross-dataset transferability is rarely explored~\cite{naseer2019cross,zhang2022beyond} and beyond the scope of this work.

-\mypara{Attacker's goal} Normally, an attacker aims at either untargeted or targeted misclassification.
+\mypara{Attacker's goal} In general, an attacker aims at either untargeted or targeted misclassification.
 An untargeted attack aims to fool the classifier into predicting any other class than the original one, i.e., $f(\mathbf{x}')\neq{y}$.
 A targeted attack aims at a specific incorrect class $t$, i.e., $f(\mathbf{x}')=t$.
+Technically, an untargeted attack is equal to running a targeted attack for each possible target and taking the closest~\cite{carlini2017towards}.
 Achieving the targeted goal is strictly more challenging because a specific (target) direction is required, while many (including random) directions suffice for untargeted success.
 Targeted success and non-targeted success follow fundamentally different mechanisms.
-Specifically, targeted success requires representation learning of the target class while untargeted success is relevant to model invariance to small noise~\cite{naseer2021generating,zhao2021success}.
-Technically, an untargeted attack is equal to running a targeted attack for each possible target and taking the closest~\cite{carlini2017towards}.
-In this work, we follow most existing work to focus on untargeted transferability since achieving the more challenging, targeted transferability remains an open problem~\cite{naseer2019cross,naseer2021generating,zhao2021success}.
-The only place where we test targeted transferability is our new finding of the “early stopping” phenomenon for gradient stabilization attacks (See Section~\ref{sec:attack-gs}).
+Specifically, targeted success requires representation learning of the target class while untargeted success is relevant to model sensitivity to small variations~\cite{naseer2021generating,zhao2021success}.
+In this work, we follow most existing work to focus on untargeted transferability while leaving the more challenging, targeted transferability for future work.

 \mypara{Attacker's capability} In addition to the adversarial effects, an attack should be constrained to stay stealthy.
 Most existing work addresses this by pursuing the imperceptibility of perturbations, based on the simple, $L_p$ norms~\cite{carlini2017towards,goodfellow2014explaining,kurakin2016adversarial,szegedy2014intriguing,papernot2016limitations} or more advanced metrics~\cite{rozsa2016adversarial,Croce_2019_ICCV,luo2018towards,zhang2020smooth,xiao2018spatially,kanbak2018geometric,alaifari2018adef,wong2019wasserstein,zhao2020towards}.
 There are also recent studies on ``perceptible yet stealthy'' adversarial modifications~\cite{bhattad2020Unrestricted,shamsabadi2020colorfool,zhao2020adversarial_arxiv}.
 It is worth noting that the constraint on the attack budget should also be carefully set.
 In particular, unreasonably limiting the iteration number of attacks is shown to be one of the major pitfalls in evaluating adversarial robustness~\cite{carlini2019evaluating,tramer2020adaptive,zhao2021success}.
 In this work, we follow most existing work to constrain the perturbations to be imperceptible by using the $L_{\infty}$ norm.
 We also consider more advanced perceptual metrics for measuring imperceptibility.
 Beyond imperceptibility, we further look into other aspects of attack stealthiness, such as perturbation characteristics and misclassification patterns.
 For the constraint on the attack budget, we ensure the attack convergence by using sufficient iterations for iterative attacks and sufficient training epochs for generative attacks.